 Three minutes.
-Nine of Canada's best minds.
+Eleven of Canada's best minds.
 The power of the spoken word.

-The winner will be chosen from nine finalists from three regional competitions (Western, Eastern and Ontario).
+A national champion is chosen from eleven finalists from three regional competitions (Western, Eastern and Ontario).
 Both master’s and doctoral level students are eligible.

 One static slide.

-Video recordings of those presentations will then be profiled for a two week period on the CAGS website.
-Three non-specialist judges will choose the national winner and a runner up based on those video presentations.
-There will also be a People's Choice winner based on the number of likes a particular video has received.
+Video recordings of those presentations are profiled for a two week period on the CAGS website.
+Three non-specialist judges choose the national winner and a runner up based on those video presentations.
+The People's Choice winner is awarded on the number of likes a particular video has received.